 2. Common Fuel Rail

-Working principle of Common Rail Direct Injection -
+The working principle of Common Rail Direct Injection -

 A high-pressure pump supplies pressurized fuel.
 The pump compresses the fuel at the pressures of about 1,000 bar or about 15,000 psi.
-It, then, supplies the pressurized fuel via a high-pressure pipe to the inlet of the fuel-rail.
+It, then, supplies the pressurized fuel via a high-pressure pipe to the inlet of the fuel rail.
 From there, the fuel-rail distributes the fuel to individual injectors which then inject it into the combustion chamber.

 Most modern CRDi engines use the Unit-Injector system with Turbocharger which increases power output and meets stringent emission norms.
-Additionally, it improves engine power, throttle response, fuel efficiency and controls emissions.
+Additionally, it improves engine power, throttle response, fuel efficiency, and controls emissions.
 Barring some design changes, the basic principle & working of the CRDi technology remains primarily the same across the board.
 However, its performance depends mainly on the combustion chamber design, fuel pressures and the type of injectors used.